CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 The hand-held QPCR device made by Biomeme, called the 'three9', accomodates 9 tubes and three colors/tube: FAM, Cy5/ATTO647N and TexasRed.
 ATTO647N is the brightest channel on the three9, so consider designing the target you anticipate being present in the lowest concentration and/or least sensitive PCR on that channel.
 FAM is the next brightest, followed by TexasRedX.
 If you are designing a triplex assay for use with the three9 that includes a positive control, use TexasRedX for the positive control.

 ## Preparing mastermix
-Resuspend bulk lyophilized [LyoDNA](http://CHMI-sops.github.io/papers/LyoDNA.pdf), [LyoRNA](http://CHMI-sops.github.io/papers/LyoRNA.pdf) or [LyoGreen](http://CHMI-sops.github.io/papers/LyoGreen.pdf) master mix with 135 ul of PCR grade water + 18 ul of glycerol.
+Resuspend bulk lyophilized [LyoDNA](http://CHMI-sops.github.io/papers/LyoDNA.pdf), [LyoRNA](http://CHMI-sops.github.io/papers/LyoRNA.pdf) or [LyoGreen](http://CHMI-sops.github.io/papers/LyoGreen.pdf) master mix with 135 ul of PCR grade water (BEB buffer from the DNA extraction kits is water).
 This is a 10x stock.
-Addition of glyceral allows leftover mastermix to be frozen for reuse later.
+Add 18 ul of glycerol to allow leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
-Each resuspended vial contains enough mastermix for 60 reactions of 20ul/rxn.
+Each resuspended vial contains enough mastermix for 60, 20ul reactions.

 ## Reaction set-up with LyoDNA or LyoRNA